The Future of Travel

 should be concerned not only with the economic impact of travel, but also with how visitors impact the cultures of their host countries.

-In 2001 the World Tourism Organization (WTO), an intergovernmental global forum for tourism policy and issues, approved a "Global
+The World Tourism Organization (WTO), an intergovernmental global forum for tourism policy and issues, approved a "Global

 Code of Ethics for Tourism."
 While it moves in the right direction, the document's conflicting statements point to the core dilemma of mass travel: According